 The East Burwood Junior Football Club, field teams from Under 9s through to Under 17s with games being played on a Sunday.

-Currently East Burwood has two former Coaches of the club, Alan McConnell and Alan Richardson as Assistant Coaches at AFL level.
+Currently East Burwood has one former Coaches of the club, Alan Richardson as Coach of the St Kilda Football Club at AFL level.
 The club has also been fortunate in securing ex VFL/AFL players in the past Phil Pritchard, Kevin Meddings, Barry Price, Gary Bryant, Ross Henshaw, Andy Lukas, Ross Growcott, Trent Hotton, Rod Grinter, Damian Houlihan, Steven Sziller, Paul Broderick, Doug Barwick, Matthew Rogers & David Bourke.

 East Burwood Players Drafted to the AFL: